petrazzini/tasks/README.md

-# tasks
+# Another minimal daily tasks app

-Just a exercise on JS ✌️
+Just a exercise on JS ✌️ (with more css than js itself, just designer things)